testh1reprod/gluon/README.md

 ## Usage

-We support two ways of using AutoGluoon Assistant: WebUI and CLI.
+We support two ways of using AutoGluon Assistant: WebUI and CLI.

 ### Web UI
-The Autogluon Assistant Web UI is a user-friendly application that allows users to leverage the capabilities of the Autogluon-Assistant library through an intuitive web interface.
+AutoGluon Assistant Web UI allows users to leverage the capabilities of AG-A through an intuitive web interface.

-The web UI enables users to upload datasets, configure Autogluon-Assistant runs with customized settings, preview data, monitor execution progress, view and download results, and supports secure, isolated sessions for concurrent users.
+The web UI enables users to upload datasets, configure AG-A runs with customized settings, preview data, monitor execution progress, view and download results, and supports secure, isolated sessions for concurrent users.

-#### To run the Autogluon Assistant Web UI:
+#### To run the AG-A Web UI:

 ````
 aga ui